Bradley County, Arkansas: Mississippi Company

 The Jesuit Charlevoix went from Canada to Louisiana.
 His letter said "these 9,000 Germans, who were raised in the Palatinate (Alsace part of France) were in Arkansas.
 The Germans left Arkansas en masse.
 They went to New Orleans and demanded passage to Europe.
 The Mississippi Company gave the Germans rich lands on the right bank of the Mississippi River about 25 miles above New Orleans.
 The area is now known as 'the German Coast'."

 Estonia

 Sweden lost Swedish Livonia, Swedish Estonia and Ingria to Russia almost 100 years later, by the Capitulation of Estonia and Livonia in 1710 and the Treaty of Nystad in 1721.
-Charles Fred.
-D'Arensbourg emigrated to Louisiana in 1721 with thirty officers.
+Charles Frederic D'Arensbourg emigrated to Louisiana in 1721 with thirty officers.
 They would rather move to Louisiana, instead of living as Russians.

 French

 European interest in the region then came in three distinct waves.
 The French hunters, trappers, and traders appeared first and operated along the Ouachita River valley until the Natchez revolt of 1729, which frightened away any developers for a while.
 Next, in the 1740s and 1750s, French settlers meandered north from the Pointe Coupee Post in south French Louisiana and named many of bayous.
 These settlers returned south to Pointe Coupee before the Spaniards took possession of Louisiana in the late 1760s.
 The third wave of European settlers were actually descendants of the second wave, mostly true Louisiana Creoles born near the Point Coupee and Opelousas Posts.
 Additionally, a few Canadians came down the river from the Arkansas Post, and a few native French traders also operated along the river in the 1770s.

 Prior to 1782, with the exception of occasional failed colonization schemes, the Europeans ignored the vast Ouachita Valley, which extended from the area around Hot Springs, Arkansas southward towards the Mississippi River in Louisiana.
 This changed with the 1779–1782 war between England and Spain.
 After their defeat at the Battle of Baton Rouge in 1779, the English yielded control of Natchez to the Spaniards, and this led to several years of fighting as the English settlers resisted Spanish rule over them.
 After the ultimate English defeat, many settlers fled to the Ouachita Valley region, creating the threat of English/American rebel activity in the Ouachita Valley region.
 This prompted the Spanish governor, Don Bernardo, the Comte de Galvez, to establish a strong buffer zone between the independent American states and the Spanish province of Louisiana.
 In 1781 Galvez created the “Poste d'Ouachita” and named Jean-Baptist Filhiol (also known as Don Juan Filhiol) as the commandant.
 Filhiol served in this capacity between 1782 and 1804, and through his service helped to keep a firm Spanish grip on activities in the region.